balena-io/docs/README.md

 ```
 Getting started with {{ $device_details.name }} using {{ $language_details.name }}
 ```
-Do add additional dynamic properties, see the files in `/config/dictionaries`.
+To add additional dynamic properties, see the files in `/config/dictionaries`.

 If you remove a page that may be linked to externally to the docs, remember to add it to the `redirects.txt` in the root of the docs, if you don’t, then links will break and people will have a bad time, m’kay.